 Who we are

-The mission of AGRIST is to spur innovation in the agricultural industry and tackle global agricultural challenges for the future of mankind.
+The mission of AGRIST is to drive innovation in the agricultural industry and address global agricultural challenges for the benefit of future generations.

 We are a venture company that has gathered experts who share a vision – Solving issues of agricultural labor shortages through harvest automation via robots equipped with AI capabilities.
 We will be an agricultural industry that is sustainable over the next 100 years.